tprasadtp/protonvpn-docker/README.md

     internal: true
 ```

-- It is essential to apply labes and expose port on protonvpn container instead of your application.
+- It is essential to apply labels and expose port on protonvpn container instead of your application.
 This is because your application container shares network namepsce of protonvpn container.
 - If using Traefik, apply labels to protonvpn container, and expose your application ports.

 ## Health-checks